Anasauce/Credit-Report-Dashboard/README.md

-# Nova Front-End challenge
+# Sample Credit Report Dashboard

-Please implement a Nova dashboard to render credit report entries of applicants
+Please implement a dashboard to render credit report entries of applicants

 ## Deliverables

 - Render a list of reports
 - Add ability to archive reports
 - Add ability to load more reports

-## Submitting

-To submit, please share your solution via Google Drive (zipped up with node_modules folder removed).
-You will have a three day window to complete and return the assignment once it has been sent.
-The assignment usually takes candidates about three hours of coding to complete.

 ## Backend endpoints